Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 for a detailed installation guide.
 Of note, you can have more than one AmberTools installed in your machine.
 In case AmberTools20 is not the default Amber in your computer, just make sure to source AmberTools20 before installing/updating/running `gmx_MMPBSA`.
-`gmx_MMPBSA` also requires Gromacs (series 4.x.x or 5.x.x or 20xx.x) to be installed in your computer and the shell environment correctly set up for Gromacs. `gmx_MMPBSA` has been tested with Gromacs 4.6.7, 5.1.2 and 2018.3, although it should run smoothly with any Gromacs present in the PATH and that is compatible with the files you are using.
+`gmx_MMPBSA` also requires GROMACS (series 4.x.x or 5.x.x or 20xx.x) to be installed in your computer and the shell environment correctly set up for GROMACS. `gmx_MMPBSA` has been tested with GROMACS 4.6.7, 5.1.2 and 2018.3, although it should run smoothly with any GROMACS present in the PATH and that is compatible with the files you are using.

 `gmx_MMPBSA` contains a module that allows for plotting the results (`gmx_MMPBSA_gui`).
 For this, it requires the installation of PyQt5.